 Gender surgery, also known as gender-affirming surgery, changes primary sex characteristics so they correspond with a person’s gender identity.

 Alberta’s Gender Surgery Program provides funding for Alberta residents to obtain gender affirming surgeries such as phalloplasty, metoidioplasty or vaginoplasty.
 Funding is available to eligible Albertans diagnosed with gender dysphoria who meet the established program criteria.
-As of January 21, 2019, breast augmentation and mastectomy is an insured service under the Alberta Health Care Insurance Plan that requires prior approval for patients who meet eligibility criteria under Alberta's Gender Surgery Program (GSP).
+As of January 21, 2019, breast augmentation and mastectomy is an insured service under the Alberta Health Care Insurance Plan that requires prior approval for patients who meet eligibility criteria under Alberta's Gender Reaffirming Program (GRP).

-The surgeon or primary care provider (PCP) must validate a patient’s eligibility under the GSP using the Request for Breast Surgery form.
+The surgeon or primary care provider (PCP) must validate a patient’s eligibility under the GRP using the Request for Breast Surgery form.
 Before the surgery can be performed, the applying surgeon must submit the prior approval form to Alberta Health.
 Download the approved form.

 Some medical services are not covered by the province.
 Uninsured services include the following (but not limited to):